Amélie: Home media

 The film has no overall worldwide distributor, but Blu-ray Discs have been released in Canada and Australia.
 The first release occurred in Canada in September 2008 by TVA Films.
 This version did not contain any English subtitles and received criticisms regarding picture quality.
 In November 2009, an Australian release occurred.
 This time the version contained English subtitles and features no region coding.
 Momentum Pictures released a Blu-ray in the UK on 17 October 2011.
 Lionsgate released a U.S. Blu-ray edition in 2011, after entering a temporary agreement to distribute Miramax's library on home video.
 Sony Pictures issued a U.S. Blu-ray in a steelbook in 2024.
 The film is also available in HD on iTunes and other digital download services.

 In the United Kingdom, it was 2013's tenth best-selling foreign-language film on physical home video formats, and the year's third best-selling French film (below The Intouchables and Rust and Bone).

+Trivia

+Another film starring Audrey Tautou, Laurent Firode's Happenstance (Le Battement d'ailes du papillon), which had been released the previous year, was marketed in South Korea and Russia under the title Amélie 2.
+The film had no connection to the original, serving purely as a marketing strategy by local distributors.

+In front of the Gare du Nord facade, narrator André Dussollier says, "Amélie arrives at the Gare de l'Est photo booth."
+The word "NORD" on the building's facade was digitally altered to "EST" to match the narration.

+The accidental death of Amélie's mother, Amandine Poulain, was inspired by a real-life event, though the nationalities were reversed.
+In 1983, a Canadian tourist was killed at Notre-Dame de Paris after a French woman jumping from the cathedral landed on her.

+Jeunet initially considered actor Jacques Thébault, the former French voice of Steve McQueen, to serve as the film's narrator.
+However, as Thébault's voice had aged significantly over the years, Jeunet ultimately chose André Dussollier.

+The chairs at the Café des 2 Moulins, the actual Paris café where Amélie works in the film were frequently stolen by fans following the movie's release.